13 minute read

 The million dollar question: How to select the best customer service for yourself?

-There are many factors that you have to take care of when choosing the type of customer service you want for your business.
+There are many factors that you must consider when choosing the type of customer service for your business.
 Here are some of them.

 For instance, if your product or service focuses more on young users, having strong social media customer support is necessary.
 Similarly, if your products cater to an older age group, phone support should be the focus.